TheGogy/sudoku-solver/README.md

 | A   | **1** | 0 | 0 | **1** | 0 | 0 |**1** |

 Column 1 has 1s in rows A, B. Column 4 has rows in A, B, C and column 7 has 1s in rows A, C, E and F.
-Therefore the only row that does *not* have a 1 in the same column as row A is row D. (this is the second `for` loop.)
+Therefore the only row that does *not* have a 1 in the same column as row A is row D (this is the second `for` loop.).

 |     | 1 | 2 | 3 | 4 | 5 | 6 | 7 |
 |:---:|---|---|---|---|---|---|---|